davdar/maam/writeup/paper.markdown

 2. Flow sensitivity
 3. Flow insensitivity

-Our framework exposes the essence of analysis flow (Sections
+Our framework exposes the essence of flow sensitivity through a monadic effect interface in Section \ref{analysis-parameters}, and we recover each of these specific flow sensitivities through specific monad instances in Sections
 \ref{varying-path-and-flow-sensitivity} and
-\ref{a-compositional-monadic-framework}), and therefore allows for many other choices in addition to these three.
-However, these properties occur frequently in the literature and have well-understood definitions, so we restrict our discussion to them.
+\ref{a-compositional-monadic-framework}.

 Consider a combination of if-statements in our example language `λIF` (extended with let-bindings) where an analysis cannot determine the value of `N`: